 The family members of a deceased person can support UUMC with their gifts too.
 The settlement of an estate may include a family decision regarding such giving.
 UUMC also receives contributions in memory of loved ones who died many years ago.
 The Legacy Board in the gathering space is one example.
 It was sponsored in part by a recent gift from the family of UUMC’s first pastor, the Reverend Wilson Tennant, who died in 1976.

 Planning a Gift

 Making a gift of assets to an endowment account is a decision that has financial consequences for one’s living expenses, one’s estate, and current deductions to income taxes.
 It is important to consult with trusted professionals for legal or financial advice when a significant contribution is being contemplated.

 You also may wish to schedule a confidential conversation within the UUMC church family.
 The Endowment Fund Committee consists of nine elected individuals, plus the pastor.
 Any may be consulted.

 Lay members who write proposals to request funds from the Endowment Fund Committee are typically associated with church work groups or committees whose members are committed to the success of the project being proposed.
 Projects that are funded are typically one-time grants and no grants are considered for permanent support.
 Work groups that submit proposals normally do not already have available funding in church accounts, except perhaps as a voluntary match.

 Permanent support should be built into church operating budgets or by raising money through football parking revenues or other means of on-going funding.
 The pastors or staff members also submit proposals from time to time for needs not covered by operating budgets.

-To request funds, it is necessary to complete an application form, available from the church office or you download a PDF file HERE.
+To request funds, it is necessary to complete an application form, available from the church office or you can download a PDF file HERE.